bright/new-www/content/blog/a-podcaster-and-backend-dev-with-over-10-years-of-experience-meet-patryk.md

 comments: true
 published: true
 ---
 **Patryk got his first software job as a teenager.
 Now he is a backend developer with over a decade of experience.
 He has just started a podcast to share knowledge with other developers.
 What are his career beginnings?
 Why can’t he work without wearing slippers?
-Check out the story of Patryk, a Backend Developer and a host of the #brightdevtalks podcast.**
+Check out the story of Patryk, a Backend Developer and a host of the BrightDevTalks podcast.**

 ![Backend Senior Developer at Bright Inventions](/images/brightstorypatrykcollage.png)